 OXO Tower, South Bank

 Why: Plenty of sky-high restaurants have opened in London in recent years, but OXO Tower still boasts one of the best views in London.
-The eighth-floor restaurant features glass panelled walls on one side and a terrace so you won’t miss any of the action, while the menu comprises of sophisticated modern dishes.
-There are dedicated vegetarian and vegan menus available too, while the neighbouring Oxo Bar is the place to go for post-prandial drinking.
+The eighth-floor restaurant features glass panelled walls and a terrace for some spectacular views of London below, while the menu comprises plenty of sophisticated modern dishes, with dedicated vegetarian and vegan menus available too.
+We recommend the neighbouring Oxo Bar for some post-prandial drinking.

 New Year's Eve restaurants

 What better way to ring in 2024 than with a delicious meal in a London restaurant?
 If you’re looking for a NYE set menu to thrill you and your family or friends on 31 December, our pick of New Year’s Eve restaurants serving special menus should have what you are looking for.

 Frenchie, Covent Garden